Health and Safety Emergencies: (541) 737-7000

 • Winter/Spring: late February – late June

 Most courses offered at Yonsei are open to exchange and visiting students.
-Graduate students can also take graduate courses with permission from the professor.
 In addition to Korean language courses, students take courses from a variety of academic departments including Yonsei’s Underwood International College (UIC).
 The UIC courses cover a broad range of topics from Korean and Asian studies to economics and business, arts and culture, political science, history, sociology, and more.
-Students with advanced language skills are able to take courses taught in Korean from other Yonsei departments.
-You can find more information about courses here.
+Students with advanced language skills are able to take courses taught in Korean from other Yonsei departments if they demonstrate proficiency and secure approval from the professor.

-This program is open to undergraduate students in any major.
-To be eligible, students must meet the following minimum requirements before departure:
+This program is open to undergraduate students in any major and there is no Korean language requirement.
+To be eligible, students must meet the following minimum requirements:

 • 45 college credits minimum (at least sophomore standing)

-• Completion of a minimum of three terms at home institution at the time of application; transfer students need to have completed two terms at the home institution at the time of application.
-Please note, this requirement does not apply to the Summer program.
+• Completion of a minimum of three terms at home institution at the time of application; transfer students need to have completed two terms at the home institution at the time of application

 If you do not meet the minimum eligibility requirements, please consult with your home campus contact person before applying.

 Yonsei’s International House and SK Global House accommodate both international and Korean students.
-Most rooms are double occupancy and the primary language is English.
-Most students choose to register for housing in one of these two dormitories.
+Most rooms are double occupancy and the primary language in the residence halls is English.
+Most students choose to register for housing in one of these two residences.
+For more information about on-campus housing, visit the Yonsei Housing for International Students page.

-Some students live off-campus with family or friends, or stay in guesthouses that cater to university students.
+On-campus housing is not guaranteed and is competitive.
+Some students elect to live off-campus with family or friends, or stay in guesthouses that cater to university students.
 Yonsei is unable to assist students with finding alternative housing, but a list of commonly utilized accommodations is available for those who request or require off-campus housing.

 IE3 Global seeks to make its exchange programs affordable and accessible.
-For detailed information regarding the program budget (both the program fee and an estimate of personal expenses), please click on the following:
+For detailed information regarding the program budget, please refer to the Cost Estimate tab on the brochure page for Yonsei University.

 Terms